 Beneficiaries: 300 directos y 100 indirectos.

-Description: Fundación Aitana, located in the Pedregal neighborhood in Cancun, Quintana Roo; provides a shelter equipped with playroom, special areas for teens and toddlers, diner, bedrooms and school.
+Description: Fundación Aitana, located in the Pedregal neighborhood in Cancun, Quintana Roo, provides a shelter equipped with a playroom, special areas for teens and toddlers, diner, bedrooms and school.
 This shelter provides support to children and youth fighting cancer who are not able to attend other schools due to medical conditions, or require lodging while receiving medical care and are out of their community.

 This project consisted in the construction of a classroom for 28 students, in which English and Computer Science lessons, and tutorships are given.
 Furthermore, a third floor was built to offer lodging for more people, an indoor court and a stage for sports and cultural events.